-- 4 homework assignments requiring coding and theory (40%) - Final exam (40%) - Weekly Colab notebooks (20%) - Extra credit: Campuswire and course participation, reporting bugs in course materials (few %)
+- 4 homework assignments requiring coding and theory (40%) - Final exam (30%) - Weekly Colab notebooks (30%) - Extra credit: Campuswire and course participation, reporting bugs in course materials (up to 2%)

 Homework policy

 Questions We try very hard to make questions unambiguous, but some ambiguities may remain.
 Ask (i.e., post a question on Campuswire) if confused, or state your assumptions explicitly.
 Reasonable assumptions will be accepted in case of ambiguous questions.